 Durability

-When it comes to durability, both make it to the top of the list.
-Both types of leather are durable and are made to stand the test of time.
-However, full grain is the more durable one, while top grain only comes second to it.
-The main reason for the difference in durability is the presence of those strong fibers found on full grain.
-These fibers make the leather stronger and durable, however, it sometimes sacrifices flexibility.
+In terms of durability, both make it to the top of the list of quality leather.
+Both types are excellent material choices for leather backpacks, leather jackets, and high-traffic areas.
+However, full-grain is the more durable option, while top-grain comes second.
+The main reason for this balance of durability is the presence of those strong natural fibers found in full-grain leather.
+These fibers make the leather stronger, though it sometimes sacrifices flexibility.

 What is Bonded Leather